hpc-uk/build-instructions/utils/pynamic/build_pynamic_1.3.3_archer2_gcc11.md

 It will take some time to build all the objects and modules that make up the benchmark, therefore, the `config_pynamic.py` script is executed from within a serial node job.

-When the build has completed you should see the following text in the Slurm output file.
+When the build has completed you should see something like the following text in the Slurm output file.

 ```bash
 ************************************************